Ian Robert Millard, born in the Royal County of Berkshire, was brought up both on the border of South Oxfordshire and in Sydney, Australia.

 Ian Millard is now determined to put forward ideas and views for a positive future society in the UK, mainland Europe and beyond.

-Ian Millard’s world view comes out of wide reading and is composed of a synthesis of political ideologies, religions, philosophies and studies, prominent among which the ideas and ideals contained in Anthroposophy, National Socialism, pan-Europeanism and non-denominational Christianity, particularly Christic and Grail occultism.
+Ian Millard’s world view comes out of wide reading (and experience of living and working all over the world) and is composed of a synthesis of political ideologies, religions, philosophies and studies, prominent among which the ideas and ideals contained in Anthroposophy, National Socialism, pan-Europeanism and non-denominational Christianity, particularly Christic and Grail occultism.

 Society in the advanced countries (and, therefore, the others) has come to a dead end except in technical fields.
 A new society must arise, based at least fundamentally on the Threefold Social Order concept of Rudolf Steiner and on a mainly European population in the European or Eurasian lands.